Marker Logo

 Burk's Lock Marker image.
 Click for full size.

-Photographed By Craig Doda, July 18, 2020
+Photographed by Craig Doda, July 18, 2020

 1. Burk's Lock Marker

 Inscription.
-The canal boat "Indiana" docked here on the evening of July 3, 1835, opening the Wabash and Erie canal to traffic from Fort Wayne to Huntington.
+The canal boat Indiana docked here on the evening of July 3, 1835, opening the Wabash and Erie canal to traffic from Fort Wayne to Huntington.
 This was the first section of the canal opened in Indiana.
 John Burk, for whom the lock was named, was a member of the first Board of Commissioners of Huntington County.

 Topics and series.
 This historical marker is listed in these topic lists: Government & PoliticsWaterways & Vessels.
 In addition, it is included in the The Spirit of ’76, America’s Bicentennial Celebration, and the Wabash & Erie Canal series lists.
 A significant historical date for this entry is July 3, 1843.

 Location.
 40° 53.034′ N, 85° 29.708′ W. Marker is in Huntington, Indiana, in Huntington County.
-Marker is at the intersection of East Park Drive (U.S. 224) and Warren on East Park Drive.
+It is at the intersection of East Park Drive (U.S. 224) and Warren on East Park Drive.
 Touch for map.
 Marker is in this post office area: Huntington IN 46750, United States of America.
 Touch for directions.

 Paid Advertisement